safatjamil/linate/README.md

 The backup file will be created in the same directory as the original file.<br/>
 **Flags**
 ```
---dir     directory of the original file that needs to be backed up
+--dir     directory of the original file that needs to be backed up.
+Default is the current directory
 --file    name of the file
 ```
 >![Alt text](img/bk_take.png)